Macrometacorp/docs/docs/photoniq/prerendering/prerendering-settings.md

 1. Log in to your Prerendering dashboard.
 2. Click **Advanced Setting**.
 3. Select the origin for which you want to view settings.
-4. Scroll down to the setting that you want to view
+4. Scroll down to the setting that you want to view.
+5. Update settings by clicking toggles or editing lists, depending on the setting.

 </TabItem>
 <TabItem value="api" label="REST API">